 Debut: Chapter 234 (Manga), Episode 151 (Anime)

 One of the original 5 Blackbeard Pirates.
-The crew's staff officer, Laffitte is also the navigator and one of the more enigmatic members.
+The crew's staff officer, Lafitte is also the navigator and one of the more enigmatic members.
 An effeminate man resembling a mime, he seems to possess powers of hypnosis and has wings that make him capable of flight just like a Skypeian.
-He is the man responsible for sneaking into Marine HQ to recommend Blackbeard as the next Shichibukai, and the one who hypnotized the guards to allow for their infiltration into Impel Down.
+He is the man responsible for sneaking into Marine HQ to recommend Blackbeard as the next Warlord, and the one who hypnotized the guards to allow for their infiltration into Impel Down.
 After the timeskip, he's granted the position of Titanic Captain of the crew's fifth ship.

 - Affably Evil: Calm and mostly polite, but he was also fired from his job as a policeman for viciously beating suspects and civilians.